Browse by Medical Category

 The purpose of the study is to examine brain function associated with thinking about certain phrases and while making judgments about oneself.
-This study protocol has two parts, one psychiatric evaluation at the Massachusetts General Hospital, and one fMRI scan at MGH Imaging Center in Charlestown, MA.
+This study protocol has two parts, one psychiatric evaluation at the Massachusetts General Hospital, and one fMRI scan at Mass General Imaging Center in Charlestown, MA.

-If you are eligible, you will be asked to return for one MRI scan, which will take place at the MGH Imaging Center in Charlestown, MA.
+If you are eligible, you will be asked to return for one MRI scan, which will take place at the Mass General Imaging Center in Charlestown, MA.
 During the MRI scan you will be asked to complete a series of two types of tasks: One of the tasks involves simply thinking about phrases which will be presented one at a time on the screen in front of you.
 In the second type of task, you will be presented with personality traits on the screen in front of you, one at a time, and asked to determine whether that trait applies to you.
 Participants will be reimbursed up to $100 for their time.

-Inclusion criteria: 18 to 64, must be right handed
+Inclusion criteria: 18 to 64, must be right-handed

 Exclusion Criteria: substance abuse within the past 6 months, or if you are currently taking benzodiazepines

 Have you been experiencing symptoms of depression or bipolar disorder that interfere with your daily life?
-MGH and McLean Psychiatry researchers seek volunteers for a brain imaging study to understand how people with depression and bipolar disorder respond to reward.
+Mass General and McLean Psychiatry researchers seek volunteers for a brain imaging study to understand how people with depression and bipolar disorder respond to reward.
 The study includes five sessions.
 If eligible to participate, you can receive up to $352.25.

 To join the BCRP’s Volunteer Research Registry, e-mail your contact information (phone number, e-mail address, address, birth date) to BCRPnewsletter@partners.org.
 This will allow us to contact you in the future should a study begin that may be beneficial for you.